 Line 3017 – Privately Held Rate-of-Return Carrier’s Annual RUS Reports: If your company responded in the affirmative on line 3014, then attach an electronic copy of your annual RUS reports (Operating Report for Telecommunications Borrowers).

-Line 3018 – Privately Held Rate-of-Return Carrier Who Files Annual RUS Reports: If your company responded in the negative on line 3014 and your company is a privately held rate-of-return carriers that is not receiving loans from the RUS, then respond whether your company’s financial statements are audited.
+Line 3018 – Privately Held Rate-of-Return Carrier Who Files Annual RUS Reports: If your company responded in the negative on line 3014 and your company is a privately held rate-of-return carrier that is not receiving loans from the RUS, then respond (either yes or no) whether your company’s financial statements are audited.

 If your company’s financial statements are audited in the ordinary course of business your company must attach either: